cpknight/ntp-clock/README.md

   -b, --border       Display with decorative border -f, --fullscreen   Run in fullscreen mode
 ```
+-->

-Press 'q' to quit the application while running.
+Use `Ctrl-C` to quit the application while running.

 ## License